 But in this world, a spectacular falling out between Airbus and Qatar Airways over surface defects in the larger A350, and a subsequent US$618m damages claim the Gulf carrier lodged against Airbus, saw the plane-maker takes the unprecedented step of cancelling Qatar’s order for 50 A321neo jets.

-To fill the gap, Qatar Airways this week inked a contract for 25 Boeing 737 MAX 10 aircraft, with an option to buy 25 more.
+To fill the gap, Qatar Airways has inked a contract for 25 Boeing 737 MAX 10 aircraft, with an option to buy 25 more.

 But will the 737 MAX inherit the business class suites originally planned for the A321neo?